Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions

 \section{Curie-Weiss behaviors of $\Gamma_5$ and $T_{1\perp}$ susceptibilities}

-To further illustrate how the energy degeneracy between the $E$ and the $T_{1\perp}$ states leads to the irrep susceptibilities $\chi_{I}$ at high temperature, we compute these in a high-temperature series expansion (HTSE) to order $\beta^2$.
+To further illustrate how the energy degeneracy between the $E$ and the $T_{1\perp}$ states results in an equality of the associated irrep susceptibilities $\chi_{I}$ in their respective Curie-Weiss behavior and their value in a high-temperature expansion to order $\beta^2$, we compute these in a HTSE to order $\beta^2$.
 To this end, we first relabel the different terms in the Hamiltonian of Eq.~\eqref{eq:hamiltonian} as

-where $ m_t$ is an order parameter, as defined in Eq.~\eqref{eq:irreps_appendix_A1}-\eqref{eq:irreps_appendix_A5}, and $ h_t$ is the corresponding conjugate field defined on the $t^{\rm th}$ tetrahedron \footnote{For example, for the $\psi_2$ states this would correspond to local fields along the local $x$ direction.}, for more details we refer the reader to Sec.~\ref{subsec:HTSE}.
-For a given order parameter $m_t$, the HTSE for its associated susceptibility is computed and gives
+where $ m^\boxtimes_I$ is one of the irrep modes defined in Eqs.~\eqref{eq:irreps_appendix_A1}-\eqref{eq:irreps_appendix_A5}, and $h^\boxtimes_I$ is the corresponding conjugate field defined on that tetrahedron \footnote{For example, for the $\psi_2$ states this would correspond to local fields along the local $x$ direction.}, for more details we refer the reader to Sec.~\ref{subsec:HTSE}.
+For a given irrep mode $m^\boxtimes_I$, the HTSE for its associated susceptibility is computed and gives

 where $N$ is the number of spins.
-With the above equation, the susceptibility of the $x$-$y$ $T_{1\perp}$ state, i.e. the $T_{1\perp}$ state where all the spins lie on the cubic $x$-$y$ plane while pointing along the nearest neighbour bonds [illustrated in Fig.~\ref{fig:phasediagram}(b)], denoted as $T_{1\perp}^{xy}$, is found to be
+With the above equation, the susceptibility of the $x$-$y$ $T_{1\perp}$ state, i.e. the $T_{1\perp}$ state where all the spins lie on the cubic $x$-$y$ plane while pointing along the nearest-neighbor bonds [illustrated in Fig.~\ref{fig:phasediagram}(b)], denoted as $T_{1\perp}^{xy}$, is found to be

 where $N_\boxtimes$ is the number of tetrahedra.
 The susceptibilities for the other $T_{1\perp}$ states defined for the other cubic planes are found to be equivalent.
-The same calculation for the $\psi_3^{xy}$ state, i.e., the $\psi_3$ state where all spins lie in the $x$-$y$ plane, reveals that the susceptibility associated with this configuration is identical to the one found for the $T_{1\perp}^{xy}$ states:
+The same calculation for the $\psi_3^{xy}$ state, i.e., the $\psi_3$ state where all spins lie in the $x$-$y$ plane, reveals that the susceptibility associated with this configuration is, to order $O(\beta^2)$, identical to the one found for the $T_{1\perp}^{xy}$ states:

 Finally, since the $\psi_2$ states are described by the same $E$ irrep as the $\psi_3$ states the associated susceptibility is again the same.
-In other words, to order $\beta^2$, the HTSE of the susceptibilities for orders defined by the $\Gamma_5$ and $T_{1\perp}$ states are found to be equivalent.
+In other words, to order $\beta^2$, the HTSE of the susceptibilities for orders defined by the $\Gamma_5$ and $T_{1\perp}$ states are equal.